nitindermohan/oak-new-docs/content/docs/concepts/scheduling.md

 {{< svg "concepts/scheduling/cluster-worker-selection" >}}

 The scheduler component is as simple as a Celery worker.
 The scheduler receives a job description and gives back an allocation target.
 We differentiate between the Root scheduler and Cluster scheduler.
 The Root scheduler finds a suitable cluster (step 1), and the Cluster scheduler finds a suitable worker node (step 2).
 To abstract the target resource, we use a `Resource Abstractor`.
 This service transforms a cluster or a worker node into a generic resource with some capabilities.
 This ensures interoperability between cluster and worker selection algorithms.
-A scheduling algorithm can therfore be *generic* if it works just the same for clusters selection as for worker selection, or *specific* if it only works for a specific resource type -- E.g. it accesses cluster specific (e.g. cluster location) or worker specific (e.g. available sensors) information for the scheduling decision.
+A scheduling algorithm can, therfore, be *generic* if it works just the same for cluster selection as for worker selection, or *specific* if it only works for a specific resource type -- E.g., it accesses cluster-specific (like cluster location) or worker specific (like available sensors) information for the scheduling decision.

 {{< svg "concepts/scheduling/scheduler" >}}